 If you’ve committed to pursuing an MBA, the reality is that a higher income is probably still a few years away, but you’re responsible for the costs now.
 It can be daunting, but you have many options for making business school more affordable.
 The key is to plan ahead and do the research so you have plenty of time to take advantage of the opportunities out there.
-Here’s a guide to how you can make paying for MBA school a reality:
+Here’s a few options to evaluate as you craft a plan to pay for your MBA program.

 Saving Up in Advance